cloudhubs/authorization-consistency-solver/README.md

 # Replicating Section 5.4
 When running the commands for Sections 5.1 and 5.2, times will be outputted.
 These times were what was recorded in `/data/validation/execution_times.xlsx`.

+# On Generating the IR
+These commands use a pre-generated version of the IR at `data/train-ticket/train-ticket-ir-a4ed2433b0b6ab6e0d60115fc19efecb2548c6cd.json`.
+If you would like to generate your own version of the IR, you can replace this IR with one generated in the `cimet-extract-lib` folder.
+You will need:
+* Maven 3.6+
+* Java 16+ (16 Recommended)

+You can then `cd cimet-extract-lib` and run `mvn clean install`.
+This will build the library and run a test that generates the IR.

+You can change `cimet-extract-lib/src/test/resources/configs/test_config2.json` to a different repository and/or change the commit ID in
+`cimet-extract-lib/src/test/java/IRExtractionTest.java` if you wish.